 All sessions at Crafty Monkeys are organised so that children can develop their independence, confidence and skills.
 I have a wide range of activities and resources, indoors and outdoors.
 I promote outdoor activities as they positively contribute to children’s health and physical development.
-My love of arts and crafts means that a lot of our play is based around making something.
+We have lots of time for open ended activities to help build creativity, exploration and confidence.

 I hang my coat and bag on my named peg and take my shoes off and place them on the shoe stand.
 I have a quick cuddle with Mia and then say ‘good morning’ to my friends whilst Mia has a quick catch up about what I have been doing at home.